Remember the old days where a voltage meter would be a perfect indicator of your remaining battery capacity?

 Shunt Displays

-There are also options from Victron where you only have the app with bluetooth.
+There are also options from Victron where you only have the app with Bluetooth.
 This is quite cumbersome because you must take out your phone to see the state of charge.

 Here are some popular options: